xamarin/AndroidX/README.md

 ***NOTE***: The `externals` build task may take awhile to run as it downloads several large dependencies.

-You may want to consider passing `-verbosity diagnostic` to the bootstrapper to enable more verbose output, including downloading progress.
+You may want to consider passing `--verbosity diagnostic` (or `-Verbosity diagnostic` on Windows) to the bootstrapper to enable more verbose output, including downloading progress.

 ### Working in Visual Studio / Xamarin Studio